sastoudt/DS421_summerProject/SFEI_chl/README.md

 This will launch the app in your browser.
 It will take a little time to load since it is pulling a bunch of files from Dropbox and then processing them.
 There are still some glitches in this version that don't occur in the previous version that runs locally.
 I will focus on working on those next, but everything that does pop up on the Shiny app should be representative.

+8/24 evening: I fixed the glitches, but now pulling from Dropbox is crashing my R, and I can't use the runGitHub() option.
+Perhaps it is my internet connection at home?
+I will try again tomorrow from campus.

 ## Week 1 Goals

 - pick promising covariates for "parsimonious" model